 We believe that we all have a responsibility to look after the planet.
 And as we live in such a beautiful place, The Isle of Skye, we are reminded daily of the hard work needed to care for the environment.

-These are a few of the environmental principles we are committed to:
+These are the environmental principles we are committed to:

 Minimising waste – identifying opportunities to minimise waste across the business: from not overloading plates with excess food, to careful ordering and management of ingredients and careful selection of products used throughout the business.

 Encouraging Re-use & Re-cycling – we’ve already started by maximising the re-use of second hand and reconditioned furniture, as well as implementing recycling systems within the business.

 Reducing Carbon – we’re continually reviewing and researching suppliers, and identifying energy-saving opportunities to be implemnted

 Plan to remove unnecessary use of plastics – we have an ongoing, work-in-progress action plan in conjunction with suppliers to constantly review the use of plastics within our business.

 We’re not saying we’re perfect – it’s an ongoing commitment that will take lots of hard work and if you have any suggestions we’d love to hear them, so please get in touch!

 Minimising waste – achievements